Winner of the Whitley Award donated by The Shears Foundation

 Eugene’s Whitley Award winning project aims to:

-- Provide stakeholders with tools to assess hydro projects and the means to minimize impact.
+- Provide stakeholders with tools to assess hydro projects and the means to minimise impact.

 - Safeguard two rivers from damming and use these as case studies in Asia.